weilyu/MOOCTextEditor/note/Week 4.md

-- **tree**
+## tree
 - terminology
     - parent/child
     - root has no parent node
     - leaf has no children
 - defines a tree
     - single root
     - each node only have one parent
     - no cycles in a tree
 - generic tree
 - binary tree
     - any parent can have at most two children
     - construction
         - have a linked structure
         - each node needs
             - a value
             - a parent
             - a left child
             - a right child
 - traversals
     - pre-order traversals
         - bottom line: order we visit matters and we'll make choice based on our needs
     - post-order traversal
     - level order traversal
 - binary search tree
     - construction
         - binary tree
         - left subtrees are less than parents
         - right subtrees are greater than parents
     - deletion
         - if only one child, hoist child
         - if two children, find smallest value in right subtree, hoist that value up, delete the right subtree duplicate
+    - height: max distance until leaf, normally around log(n) for balanced BST
+    - balanced BST: leftHeight - rightHeight <= 1
+        - **TreeSet** built in Java API
+- trie
+    - name comes from the word reTRIEval
+    - differences
+        - nodes can have more than 2 children